-- (a) How do you define 'disablement' under the Workmen's Compensation Act, 1923? - (b) "Partnership is not created by status".
-Comment, based on Indian Partnership Act, 1932 - (c) Explain the method of calculation of wages as per Workmen Compensation Act, 1923.
+- (a) How do you define 'disablement' under the Workmen's Compensation Act, 1923? - (b) Explain the method of calculation of wages as per Workmen Compensation Act, 1923.

 (a) Disablement implies loss of capacity to work or move.
 Disablement leads to loss or reduction in earning capacity of workman.
 Disablement may be partial or total.
 Further it may be temporary or permanent.
 Partial disablement reduces the earning capacity of workman as a result of some accident.
 It may be temporary or permanent.
 Temporary partial disablement reduces the earning capacity of workman in any employment in which he was engaged at the time of employment.